STRANGE316/Learning01/README.md

 # Learning01
 This is my First Project.
-Author is - Strange.
+Author -- (STRANGE)